d3lta-v/SSTuino/docs/tutorials/Sec1/tinkercad.md

 Once it lights up, this happens.

 The reason this happens is due to the incorrect resistor being used.
 Remember Ohm's Law?
+When the resistance is too low the current would be too high.